 10:15: Events move swiftly.
 The soldiers take charge of Jesus and lead him to Golgotha (Matt 27:33).
 Jesus carries his cross at least part of the way (Luke 23:26, John 19:17).

-11:00: Jesus is stripped of his garments and crucified between two thieves.
-Jesus prays, “Father forgive them, for they don’t know what they are doing” (Luke 23:34).
+11:00: Jesus is stripped of his garments and is crucified between two thieves.
+On the cross Jesus prays, “Father forgive them, for they don’t know what they are doing” (Luke 23:34).
 Pilate has a notice of the charge fastened to the cross that reads, “Jesus of Nazareth, the king of the Jews” (Matt 27:35-38, John 19:18-19).
 The religious leaders and passersby mock and jeer Jesus (Matt.
 27:39-44).

 12pm: From about the sixth hour to the ninth hour, darkness blankets the land (Matt 27:45, Mark 15:33, Luke 23:44).

-4:00: Not wanting three bodies to be left hanging on crosses during the Sabbath, the religious leaders ask Pilate to have them taken down (John 19:31).
+4:00: Not wanting bodies to be left hanging on crosses over the Sabbath, the religious leaders ask Pilate to have them taken down (John 19:31).
 To hasten the deaths of the two thieves, the soldiers break their legs, but Jesus is found to be already dead (John 19:33).
-A soldier pierces Jesus’ side with a spear (John 19:34).
+A soldier pierces Jesus’ side with a spear bringing a sudden flow of blood and water (John 19:34).

 5:00: With the Sabbath approaching, Joseph hastily wraps the body of Jesus in linen cloth and lays it in a nearby tomb (Luke 23:54, John 19:40-42).
 The women disciples follow Joseph, then return home to prepare spices and perfumes.
 They plan to return to the tomb after the Sabbath on Sunday morning (Luke 23:55-56, 24:1).